DevSecOpsSamples/athena-sqs-apigw/README.md

 ### Resources

+All resources use the {stage} suffix such as athena-query-local, athena-query-dev, and athena-query-stg.

 | Service       | Name                        | Description  |
 |---------------|-----------------------------|--------------|
 | API Gateway   | /athena/query API           | RESTFul API to enqueue a Athena query.
 API endpoint: `https://<random-id>.execute-api.<region>.amazonaws.com/dev//athena/query`        |